AlainPaillou/JETSONSKY/README.md

 # JETSONSKY

+**** 2022-11-03 UPDATE : New version of JetsonSky released (V14_20beta) :
+Windows and Linux programs are now the same.
+Il will modify the directories structure later in order to have only 1 directory for both versions.

+Changes :
+- some improvements to speed up the software
+- modified the ghost reduction with a slider to choose the reduction.
+Ghost reduction will be only active with Low dynamic AADF noise removal filter

+This is a beta version because i did not have to test everything.

 **** 2022-10-24 UPDATE : Issue solved in V14_19.
 Version stay the same.
 Need to upload again V14_19.

 **** 2022-10-21 UPDATE : new versions of JetsonSky for both Linux and Windows systems.
 New version is V14_19.